MislavJaksic/Knowledge-Repository/README.md

 # Knowledge Repository

-The Knowledge Repository is a collection of reference sheets, book summaries and programs about software engineering.
-Software engineering is a broad subject which is why the Knowledge Repository is subdivided into multiple folders.
-Each folder covers a single topic or is further subdivided.
+The Knowledge Repository is a collection of notes, reference sheets, book summaries and programs about software engineering.
+Software engineering is a broad subject which is why the repository is divided into multiple folders.
+Each folder covers a single topic or is subdivided again.
 Each folder has its own README which explains the topic and its contents.
-Empty or unfinished folders are marked with a -TODO suffix.

 ### Inspiration

-The Inspiration text file contains a list of topics and materials with which the Knowledge Repository may be expanded in the future.
-The topics are not ordered in any way.
+The Inspiration text file contains a list of topics and books with which the Knowledge Repository may be expanded in the future.
+The topics are not ordered.

 ### Intention